Skip to Main Content

 Basic Instructions

-It is recommended that you create a separate collection in which to save your references for each individual project.
+It is highly recommended that you create a separate collection in which to save your references for each individual project.
 Use the "new collection" button (symbol of a yellow file folder with a green circle and white plus sign) in the top left corner.
 Give your collection a relevant name to make it easier to locate later.

 Zotero new collection button